ariafyy/ariafyy.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include LLMs, Language Agents(Multi-Agents) and Multimodality.

-# Social Networking
-# Need to use another icon?
-Simply download the SVG icon to your `assets/media/icons/` folder.

 # Highlight the author in author lists? (true/false)
 highlight_name: true